tjt7a/etutor/README.md

   The site determines which services are needed based on the user input, sends requests to them, and returns response to the user.

-- `deps`: dependencies necessary for compiling eTutoe.
+- `deps`: dependencies necessary for compiling eTutor.
   Due to the fact that services share some common dependencies, all services should be compiled after these dependencies are installed.